Keyboard shortcuts

 Ultimately, we aim to align with Gattaca's model for based sequencing and collaborate with FABRIC efforts to standardize based rollups and helping interoperability.

-Rogue and many upcoming rollups will be using this solution from the beginning.
+Rogue and many upcoming rollups will be following this approach.

 Benefits of our approach